North Texas Teen's Lung Collapse Leads To Heartfelt Warning About Vaping

 “The nicotine contained in these products is very potent,” says Dr. Rao, “and the potential for nicotine addiction is so much more in young people compared to adults.”

-Now, weak and still recovering, Tryston has sworn off vaping and is now working to warn others.
+Now, weak and still recovering, Zohfeld has sworn off vaping and is now working to warn others.

 “Obviously, I was embarrassed at first, but once I realized I was going to make it through, and I was given that second chance.
 I just wanted to give that warning out to people.”